Share Dance: Classes & Facilitators

 Kathak Movement Class

 All are warmly welcome to this movement class by Fiana Kawane based on Kathak, a South Asian classical dance form.
 The class may be a combination of warm-up, demo, practice, and/or dance party.
 There will be an introduction to patterns and geometries that are core to Kathak like foundational rhythm cycles, footwork, and movements.
 No prior preparation or experience in Kathak is expected.
-This workshop is open to all bodies with curiosity and interest in the form.
 The primary goal of the shared time and space of the class is to engage and experiment with Kathak in a movement-friendly environment, learn about its intimate relationship with music and the heartbeat, and experience embodied techniques of relating the self to the world.

 About Fiana Kawane